Vadskye/Rise/docs/standard_effects.md

 Class abilities like Sneak Attack or Smite need unusually powerful rank upgrade mechanics to compensate for their lack of replacement abilities.

+AOE softener abilities generally don't really do a lot even if they succeed, and they quickly scale out of being worth the action they take.
+For that reason, they get +2 accuracy bonuses with each rank upgrade instead of a more common +1.

 #### Spell vs maneuver scaling

 Spells have very few mechanics for increasing their base damage dice in archetypes and feats.
 In